Ford Tempo: First generation (1984–1987)

+Deriving its styling partially from the Ford Sierra (differing primarily by its sedan-length decklid), the Ford Tempo also featured a "six-window" roofline.
+The front slatted grille was body color; the front fascia was swept partially rearward (though not as extensively as the windshield).
+As flush-mounted headlamps were not yet legal for use, recessed sealed-beam headlamps were used.
+Two-door coupes shared the same front bodywork as four-door sedans, but were styled with a trapezoidal window profile (with black B-pillars).
+The Mercury Topaz sedan shared its doors with its Tempo counterpart, but was styled with a windowless C-pillar with a slightly more upright profile (though far sleeker than larger Mercury sedans); along with vertical taillamps between a red and gray filler panel, the Topaz differed from the Tempo with a horizontal black grille (marking the debut of the Mercury brand emblem used through 2011).

-The first generation Tempo came standard with a four cylinder gasoline engine or an optional Mazda-built diesel engine.
+The first generation Tempo/Topaz came standard with a four-cylinder 2.3 L gasoline engine or an optional Mazda-built 2.0 L diesel engine.
 In late 1985 the four speed manual transmission was discontinued and the five-speed became standard.
-A slight modification was made to the five-speed transmission, moving the "reverse" position in the shift pattern from right beside first gear to the opposite bottom corner to reduce the likelihood of mistakenly selecting reverse rather than first gear during takeoff.
+A slight modification was made to the five-speed transmission, moving the shift pattern from a dog-leg design to an H-pattern.
+For 1985, the 2.3L engine received a new central fuel injection (CFI) system, although the carbureted version was offered in Canada until 1987.

+Several functional changes were made to interior for 1985 as the dashboard was redesigned to include side window demisters, a restyled driver's pod (separating the radio), and a passenger-side shelf.
 The instrument panel featured a new, easier to read gauge layout, with all switches and controls placed within easy reach of the driver.

 In early 1985, the Tempo became the first production American automobile to feature a driver's side airbag as a supplemental restraint system.
 In 1984, Ford entered a contract with the General Services Administration and the Department of Transportation to supply 5,000 airbag-equipped Tempos.
 Half also received a special windshield designed to minimize lacerations to passengers, and all were early recipients of the high-mounted brake lights that became required by law in 1986.

-Refreshed for 1986

-In October 1985 the Tempo and the Topaz received several minor changes for the 1986 model year.
-The rectangular sealed-beam halogen headlamps were replaced with new, plastic composite enclosures with a replaceable lamp.
-The new headlights were flush-mounted to match the redesigned front corner lights and freshly restyled grille, which more closely matched that of the new Taurus that debuted in 1986, while the Topaz received a half pseudo-lightbar grille similar to the one on the upcoming Sable.
-In back, the trunk and taillights were slightly restyled.

-The engine received a new central fuel injection (CFI) system, although the carbureted version was offered in Canada until 1987.
-In 1986, the Tempo surpassed the Hyundai Pony to become the best selling new car in Canada.
-A new "LX" luxury trim level replaced the GLX.
-Other changes included the addition of automatically retracting front seat belt shoulder straps, and a new all-wheel-drive model.
-Other features included power lumbar support, four-way power driver's seat, and a cassette player.

 From 1985 to 1987, Ford offered the Sport GL, which included unique interior and exterior styling cues, the 2.3 L HSO engine, alloy wheels, tachometer, and the five-speed manual transaxle with a lower (numerically higher) final drive ratio of 3.73 for quicker acceleration.
-It was badged simply as "GL", but was recognizable because it lacked the GL's chrome front and rear bumpers.
+It was badged simply as "GL", but was recognizable because it lacked the GL's chrome front and rear bumpers, had 14" alloy wheels and charcoal trim accents.

-For 1987, the Topaz received a standard all-wheel drive system for the GS-AWD and LS-AWD trim levels.